shammy-lp/KSL_React/README.md

   4. Improved skills in styling, responsive design and building user-friendly interfaces.
   5. Practical application of React knowledge through building this Kenya Sign Language Tool to reinforce learning.

-## Why React?:
+### Why React?
 By learning React, I am able to create front-end systems for my machine learning workflows and pipelines.
-This allows me to intergrate my built machine learning models and pipelines with design interfaces where users can interact with them.
+This allows me to intergrate my already built machine learning models and pipelines with design interfaces where users can interact with them.